This Wiener Schnitzel Recipe is easy for home cooks and perfect for busy weeknights when you are trying to feed a hungry family.

 Although I have a great love of all things deep fried, doing it at home is reserved for special occasions, mainly because I have a thing about “wasting” oil.
 Usually if I use my deep fryer to fry something, I end up using the same oil to go on a fried food frenzy for about a week.
 This causes the size of my gut to explode and our house to stink of fryer grease reminiscent of a few restaurants I worked at early on in my cooking career.

-For my wild game rendition of Wiener schnitzel, I use goose breasts pounded into thin, tender cutlets which are breaded and fried in a shallow pool of just a 1/4 cup of oil instead of deep-frying, resulting in a crispy crust and juicy center.
+For my wild game rendition of a wiener schnitzel recipe, I use goose breasts pounded into thin, tender cutlets which are breaded and fried in a shallow pool of just a ¼ cup of oil instead of deep-frying, resulting in a crispy crust and juicy center.

-Wiener schnitzel is as representative of Vienna as Mozart or Beethoven.
+Wiener schnitzel is as representative of Vienna (the capitol of Austria) as Mozart or Beethoven.
 Hearty, simple and steeped in the heritage of Austria, this juicy, tender cutlet of meat is rich with texture and flavor without being too heavy and greasy.

 I might have chosen to publish this schnitzel recipe during the month of April, but mark your calendar for National Wiener Schnitzel Day on September 9.
 Schnitzel is so popular, there's even an official Wiener Schnitzel Website dedicated to promoting the “Austrian cultural property” and showing “how much Wiener schnitzel has shaped Austrian culture.”